Devincenzia: Description

 Of the few surviving elements of the body skeleton, a complete tibiotarsus from the Early Pleistocene of Uruguay (Raigón Formation) possibly referable to Devincenzia remained, and it was 72 cm long and 10.4 cm wide at the lower end of the joint, resembling that of Phorusrhacos in its long and slender build, although it was larger.
 At the lower end of the joint it had a bony bridge (pons supratendineus) that was conspicuous for the phorusrhacids.
 In addition, the lower inner joint roller protruded further forward than that of Galliformes.
-This specimen is estimated to have weighed up to 350 kg.
+This specimen is estimated to have weighed up to 350 kg, which is significantly higher than another estimate of 162 kg for the species.
 An almost complete specimen, missing only the inner jointed roller, reached a length of 40 cm and a width at the top of 11 cm.
 In the middle of the shaft, the side edges drew in significantly further than in Phorusrhacos, which showed a relatively even course of the diaphysis there.
 With a width of 4.3 cm, the middle joint roll at the bottom was significantly more voluminous than the other two and indicates that Devincenzia's middle toe was also more massive.
 The first toe of the third (middle) ray measured 12.5 cm in length.
 It was long and narrow with a width of 5.3 cm and a height of 5.7 cm.
 The surviving end phalange of the second toe measured around 9 cm, had an oval cross-section, was strongly curved in side view, and was strongly pressed laterally.
 The width at the joint end facing the body was 2.4 cm and the height was 3.9 cm.